Dipsy282828/yliu0863_MajorProject/README.md

 # yliu0863_MajorProject

+For our group task part, we choose Picasso's Dove of peace as our initial drawing, using the bezier function, the circle element redraws the picture in the code.

-For my individual task part, I will choose perlin noise to make the wings flap.
+For my individual task part, I  choose perlin noise to make the wings flap.

+You can see the final drawing by following this link. （http://127.0.0.1:5500/MajorProject/）